d-khan/dslabs/Welcome_letter.md

 Review the course [Course Syllabus](https://github.com/d-khan/dslabs/blob/main/Syllabus.md) to learn about the course, important dates/deadlines, schedule, textbook, etc.

 ## 5. How will my class be conducted?
 **Fully online:** All classwork is conducted online through Canvas without a requirement for real-time/live meetings.
 However, regular login to Canvas and submitting assignments on time are mandatory to avoid dropping or withdrawing from the course.
-Please check with me if your attendance conflicts with your other commitments.
 ___
 **End of message**